 Today, Nicole Aucoin and Ashley Osterman discuss five key characteristics of highly successful nutrition clients.

-Through the 2,500 gym owners and nutrition coaches using the Healthy Steps Nutrition platform, over 35,000 people have made health a way of life through the simple, habit-based approach; there are some key characteristics that the most successful nutrition clients have to see lasting results!
+After training over 3,500 gym owners and nutrition coaches using the Healthy Steps Nutrition platform, and helping over 40,000 people make health a way of life through the simple, habit-based approach; there are some key characteristics that the most successful nutrition clients have to see lasting results!

 In this podcast, Nicole & Ashley discuss what similarities we see with people who see the best results and the people who maintain those results!